Evanta/slate/source/index.html.md

 <aside class="warning">Error Response</aside>

-A failed `GET` will return a status of `422 unprocessable entity` with the following potential error messages:
+A failed `GET` will return a status of `404 Not Found`.
+No additional message is given.

- * "Event not found"
- * "No registrations found"

 ## Create a new registrant